Avoid Christmas debt with these 12 Christmas money-saving tips.

 Then the credit card statement comes.

-And the pain begins.
+And the post-Christmas debt pain begins.

+According to the RBA, Australians borrowed nearly $30 million on credit cards in December 2018.
 The average Aussie who uses the credit card to pay for Christmas can take from 3 to 6 months to pay it off.

 That’s months of playing catch up.
 Months of not saving for the family holiday or having money to pay for the bills or meeting daily expenses.